-AMPE Foundation is a faith based organisation that aims to build communities and build minds by engaging people in need and working to reduce poverty through formal education, community education and development education.
+AMPE Foundation is a faith-based organisation dedicated to building communities and minds by reducing poverty through education, health, and development initiatives.

 Our Why